stefan-it/model-garden-lms/README.md

 * An extended pretraining data generation script that allows, for example, the use of tokenizers from the Hugging Face Model Hub or different data packing strategies (Original BERT packing or RoBERTa-like packing), which can be found [here](Pretraining-Data-Generation.md).
 * Conversion scripts that convert TF Model Garden weights to Hugging Face Transformers-compatible models, which can be found [here](Model-Conversion.md).

+## 🏡 Model Zoo

+Here's an overview of demo models that are pretrained for this repository:

+* FineWeb BERT
+* FineWeb Token Dropping BERT
+* FineWeb TEAMS (Discriminator and Generator)

 ## ❤️ Acknowledgements

 This repository is the outcome of the last two years of working with TPUs from the awesome [TRC program](https://sites.research.google/trc/about/) and the [TensorFlow Model Garden](https://github.com/tensorflow/models) library.